The expansion of \(\frac{1}{r_{ij}}\) (the reciprocal of the inter-electron distance)

 where .

 Due to inter-electronic repulsion, if is acute and hence , which implies that we can express eq35 as a binomial series, where .
-Substituting in the series, rearranging and displaying the terms of up to , we have
+Substituting in the series, rearranging and displaying the terms of up to yields

-Since the coefficients of the powers of are the Legendre polynomials and that
+Since the coefficients of the powers of are the Legendre polynomials , and that , we have

 As mentioned in the previous article, is dependent on , , and (see diagram below).
 This implies that a function of like is a function of four angles.
 If we rotate the z-axis such that it lies on , the vectors are expressed in a new coordinate system, where the new polar angle and azimuthal angle are and respectively.
 Consequently, we have , which is a simpler function to work with.
 We can also simplify the function in the original coordinate system by holding and as constants, resulting in a function of the variables and , or .